-The following are excerpts, highlighted in red, from the final legislation and/or conference report which contain National Academies’ studies.
+The following are excerpts, highlighted in red, from the final legislation and/or conference report which contain National Academies’ studies and mentions.
 (Pound signs [##] between passages denote the deletion of unrelated text.)

 HRpt 105-340 CONFERENCE REPORT To accompany H.R.
 1119 NATIONAL DEFENSE AUTHORIZATION ACT FOR FISCAL YEAR 1998